Digital marketing moves so hard, now and then it can get close to impossible to keep going.

-The guys from Drip make great demonstration videos on how to use there email marketing software.
+The guys from Convertkit make great demonstration videos on how to use there email marketing software.

 Today’s world is all about personalization.
 What brings people most happiness, is when brands provide a personal touch and make their audience feel special.

 Personalized videos can benefit any step of the funnel, however let’s add them to the bottom to give your potential customers the final push to purchase.

 See below for a personalized by Cadbury

 Congratulations, you’ve turned your lead into a customer.
 But your work doesn’t finish here…

 You can use video content marketing even beyond the funnel for a checkmate in your customer marketing game.

 Video marketing is effective even after your lead has made their way through the whole marketing tunnel.

 At this unexpected stage, your audience might appreciate your attention.